Corey Seager Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.
+- The Yankees pitching staff is 10th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 3.71 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have a 3.66 team ERA that ranks fourth among all MLB pitching staffs.

-- The Yankees rank 16th in baseball in home runs given up (85 total, 1.1 per game).
+- Yankees pitchers combine to surrender 85 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.